 In the security industry, artificial intelligence is perhaps the most significant emerging technology.
 Advances in machine learning in the past decade have taken AI from a science fiction toy to a serious force in the business world.
 AI can help to automate monitoring processes, giving operators the power to achieve more with less manual labor.

-Additionally, advances in sensor technology (especially lowered costs) mean that new types of monitoring can be deployed relatively easily.
+Additionally, advances in sensor technology (especially lowered costs) mean that these new technologies can be deployed relatively easily.
 Some organizations have leveraged remote temperature-sensing to detect people in crowds with fevers.
 This was helpful for managing the pandemic but could have other interesting applications moving forward.

 Invest in Monitoring Operator Efficiency